Fairfood/connect-infra/README.md

 - Add **Companies**, **Products**, **Users**, and more
 - Follow the detailed guide in the documentation:

-👉 [Continue Setup](configure-system)
+### Next steps
+Right now you have the server up and running.
+You need to connect your server with the collect app.
+Before doing that, you need to do some configs.
+You can use the django admin interface to do that.
+Follow this guide to 👉 [Continue Setup](configure-system)

 ## Troubleshoot and Update